CloudSoda/carnival/README.md

 Password:
 ```

-If the username is set through the `-u/--username` flag, the password will be prompted
+If the `-u/--username` flag is set, you will be prompted for the password.

-If no username is set, an anonymous session will be attempted
+If no username is provided, carnival will attempt to authenticate anonymously.